The Tool Shed Blog

 10. Take breaks

-Take breaks every 90 minutes.
-Whether you're on the computer or working with your hands, take a five-minute break to stretch or walk around.
-Research shows that taking breaks improves focus and productivity.
-If you're worried about losing momentum, set an alarm to go off once every 90 minutes.
+Take breaks every 90 minutes to harness the benefits of rest, think of it as a productivity trick.
+Whether you're feverishly typing away at your computer or working diligently with your hands, a brief five-minute break to stretch or walk around can make a world of difference.
+Research shows that regular breaks improve focus and productivity and enhance the overall work experience.
+If you're worried about losing momentum, set an alarm to sound once every 90 minutes.

 Conclusion

-For most people, some things like taking breaks and proper time management will take some time to get used to.
-But before long, these good organizational habits will be second nature to you.
-Plus, there are a lot of digital tools out there to guide you and get your work environment just right.
-So follow these best practices and keep on producing your best work.
+For most people, some things like taking breaks and proper time management will take some time to adapt to.
+This is a common part of the development process of forming new habits.
+But once these organizational habits become second nature, you will find yourself better able to manage your commitments.
+Plus, there is a plethora of digital tools at your disposal, providing guidance to create the optimal work environment.
+So continue these best practices and keep on producing your best work.

-Do you need help ensuring that your team stays prductive and organized throughout the day?
+Do you need help ensuring that your team stays productive and organized throughout the day?
 Let gardenpatch help.
 Schedule a consultation with a growth advisor, today!

 Subscribe by email